School Clubs

 Netball club (autumn term)

-Mrs Taylor will be running Netball club again this year.
+Mrs Pickering will be running Netball club again this year.
 The team had lots of fun last year playing against local schools in matches and there are more matches planned for this year too.

-Football Club
+Football Club (all year)

-Chess Club
+Chess Club (all year)

 Key Stage 1 Choir (2nd half Autumn term)